ovh/docs/pages/cloud/private-cloud/creer_un_snapshot/guide.en-gb.md

 This allows you to preserve the basic state of a VM before migrating it to another type of operation.

-While snapshots provide a "snapshot" image of the disk that can be used by backup solutions (Veeam, Nakivo), regular erasure of the snapshots made is recommended.
+While snapshots provide a "snapshot" image of the disk, regular erasure of the snapshots made is recommended.
 If you have a large number of snapshots, they will take up a lot of disk space and penalise the VM in terms of performance.

 > [!primary]
 >